Back to Blog

 careerAIpharmacyentrepreneurship

-I became a pharmacist at 23.
-By my early 30s I was making six figures, had a doctorate, and looked like someone who had it figured out.
+I graduated from Xavier University of Louisiana in 2008 with a Doctor of Pharmacy degree.
+I was 23.
+Within a few years I was making six figures, had a doctorate, and looked like someone who had it figured out.
 On paper, the plan worked.

 Behind the counter was a different story.